Stickkan/summer_course_ai_rt/docs/Overview.md

 - Provides configuration parameters to other modules
 - Ensures consistency and single source of truth for settings

+## model_config
+- Contains the `ModelConfig` dataclass specifying model/training parameters
+- Used by both training and inference modules for consistent configuration

-## utils - logger, feature_extraction
+## utils - logger, feature_extraction, data_shaper
+- `logger`: Handles logging of input/output data and states
-- Contains helper functions for data manipulation, logging, and error handling
+- `feature_extraction`: Contains feature computation functions for EMG data
+- `data_shaper`: Dedicated module for shaping and preparing input data for training/inference
 - Used across multiple modules to avoid code duplication